Wednesday, December 13, 2017

 About an hour in.
 You can't beat a good swing bridge.

-The walking was much harder than expected, especially for John who doesn’t tramp as often as me.
+The walking was somewhat harder than expected, and especially so for John who doesn’t tramp as often as me.
 I actually felt pretty strong but also somewhat embarrassed at underselling the walk to John.

 The track was pretty rough in places - this was one of the nicer bits.